kmirzavaziri/ac-ap/README.md

-# ac-ap
-Using Ant Colony Algorithm to solve the Assignment Problem
+# Using Ant Colony Optimization Algorithm to solve the Assignment Problem